nerdishbynature/git2go-com/_posts/Git for writing scientific papers and theses.md

+---
+layout: post
-## Git for writing scientific papers and theses
+title: Git for writing scientific papers and theses
+twitter_username: kallenbergjulia
+categories: blog
+---
 I wish I had known about git and its opportunities while writing the final thesis for my university studies.

 When I wrote my final thesis a few years ago I had heard about git but only in the context of saving different versions of code.
 So I never even considered it helpful in the matter of writing a scientific paper.
 Looking back I know now that my life could have been so much easier in many ways.